-Role Transition, Management Theory and Practice Prerequisites: Completion of NURSE 63 with a grade of "C" or better.
-The principles related to group process, management, leadership, organization, nursing law, and ethics are presented in the theoretical setting while students have the opportunity to practice their newly learned skills in the clinical agency.
-The student will work with a nurse preceptor in learning to assume the Registered Nurse (RN) role while directing and evaluating the nursing care that other health care givers provide.
-This course must be completed successfully with a grade of "C" or better to graduate from the nursing program.
-Two and onehalf hours lecture, twenty-four hours laboratory (6 week course).
+Role Transition, Management Theory and Practice

+Prerequisites: NURSE 63 & NURSE 64 with grades of "C" or better.
+Course Advisories: SCC minimum English and math standards.
+Management and leadership concepts applicable to a variety of health care settings are taught and practiced.
+Emphasis is placed on working with groups.
+This course builds upon NURSE 63 and NURSE 64 facilitating the graduates' entry into the nursing profession.
+Topics which include the transition from student to registered nurse, decision making and values clarification, management, leadership, and organization are presented in the theoretical setting while students have the opportunity to practice their newly learned skills in the clinical agency.
+The student will work with a nurse preceptor in learning to assume the R.N. role while directing and evaluating the nursing care that other health care givers provide.
+Three hours lecture, twenty-four hours laboratory (6 week course).